2002kani/trackr-cli/readme.md

     - let users create different projects -> able to create tickets for the specific project (therefore refactor the cli menu) ()

     - Publish on npm ()

+TODO tmr: - start refactoring - clear terminal if showtable opened (make it clean and able to leave) - find a way to store data properly